-She said it also helped reduce the appearance of scars she has from surgeries on her face, and helped the bags around her eyes.
+She said it also helped reduce the appears of scars she has from surgeries on her face, and helped the bags around her eyes.
 While she is happy with the results so far, she will undergo one more laser treatment next month.

-"Where that healthy skin is, your immune system comes in and stimulates the fibroblasts, which make collagen," Stolman said.
-"So we get new collagen coming in."
+"Where that healthy skin is, your immune system comes in and stimulates the fibroblasts, which make collagen," Stolman said. "so we get new collagen coming in."

 "It was just, kind of, tiny little pricks," Cates said, describing the procedure.
 "It wasn't bad, not something you couldn't tolerate."

-Cates took pictures of her recovery.
+Pam took pictures of her recovery.
 The day after the procedure was the worst.
 "I woke up very swollen," she said, "kind of little pea eyes and stuff, and it was oozy."

 After a couple of days, she turned red, like a sunburn, and peeled a little.
-That lasted a couple of weeks, but she returned to work after six days.
+That lasted a couple weeks, but she returned to work after six days.

 Stolman said redness, swelling and peeling are the main side effects, but the procedure does carry a small risk of infection, so patients are prescribed medication to prevent that.